Slyx737/MandelbrotSet/README.md

 This project is open source and available under the MIT License.

 # Contact
-If you have any questions or suggestions, feel free to reach out or open an issue on GitHub.
+If you have any questions or suggestions, please feel free to reach out or open an issue on GitHub.